-1.2.3 Running a basic WDL workflow
+2.3 Running a basic WDL workflow

 The Workflow Description Language (WDL) is another emerging language for writing workflows that are portable across multiple workflow engines and platforms.
-Running WDL workflows using Toil is still in alpha, and currently
+Running WDL workflows using Toil is still in alpha, and currently experimental.
+Toil currently supports basic workflow syntax (see WDL in Toil for more details and examples).
+Here we go over running a basic WDL helloworld workflow.

-1. First ensure that Toil is installed with the wdl extra (see Installing Toil with extra features).
+1. First ensure that Toil is installed with the wdl extra (see Installing Toil with Extra Features):